 Many of us are attracted to the playful, quaint and fanciful.
 Children take to it naturally, of course, but you can also find it in New Yorker cartoons and a satirical print of a calligraphy class – see detail below.
 I think that is a good thing.
-A taste for whimsy is one of the more appealing human traits.
+A taste for whimsey is one of the more appealing human traits.

-The gentle art of whimsy can provide an appreciated point of light in these dark times of pandemic.
+The gentle art of whimsey can provide an appreciated point of light in these dark times of pandemic.
 During a virtual church service, two children vigorously “played” a large organ displayed behind them in their little Zoom rectangle.

 When is the last time you engaged in banter or added a whimsical touch where it could bring you and others who come across it a moment of joy?

 As soon as I started the photo series, I was totally entranced.
 There were worlds of dazzling design in the abalone shells’ spiraling concave interiors.
 I might discover an area of delicate veiled dreams or bold drama.
 Taking closeups and seeing what the camera had captured became an addiction.

 I began to sense how the shimmering designs carried the rhythm of the tides that the abalone depended upon for all their needs.
 There were encoded hints of whale song yearning and how our planet breathes as it dances with its companion moon.

 When the abalone shell arrived, it had a crack in it.
 I decided to take a photo anyway.
 What I saw in the image was much more than I expected.
 We are like this, I thought.
 We forget the extraordinary beauty that comes right up to our cracks.